-Francis Galton’s Men of Science: their nature and nuture (1874) was the first attempt to undertake a systematic study of the scientific mind.
-As well as bequeathing us the phrase ‘nature or nurture’, it also established the innovative technique of the survey questionnaire.
+Francis Galton’s English Men of Science: their nature and nurture (1874) was the first attempt to undertake a systematic study of ‘the scientific mind’.
+It bequeathed us the expression ‘nature and nurture’ and it established the innovative technique of the survey questionnaire.

 This project investigates ideas of ‘the scientific mind’ and the influence of Galton’s work on the psychology of science.
 It engages critically with Galton’s legacies of racism and eugenics.

 The Scientific Mind is led by Professor David Stack from the Department of History at the University of Reading and aims to replicate part of Galton’s study with modern-day scientists.